Facts (Kanye West song)

 "Facts" (stylized in all caps) is a song by American rapper Kanye West.
-It was released as a promotional single on New Year's Eve 2015, through West's GOOD Music label and Def Jam Recordings.
-The song was written by West himself, alongside Cyhi the Prynce, Noah Goldstein, Nicholas Smith, and Drake, alongside fellow American rappers Future and Lil Wayne, and record producer Southside, who produced the song alongside Metro Boomin.
-It was later re-recorded and re-released on West's seventh studio album, The Life of Pablo (2016), as "Facts" (Charlie Heat version), featuring additional writing and production credits from Charlie Heat.
+It was released as the lead promotional single for his seventh studio album The Life of Pablo (2016) on New Year's Eve 2015, through West's GOOD Music label and Def Jam Recordings.
+The song was written by West himself, alongside Cyhi the Prynce, Noah Goldstein, Nicholas Smith, and producers Southside and Metro Boomin; fellow rappers Drake and Future are credited as writers due to an interpolation of their song "Jumpman".
+An alternate version of the song appears on The Life of Pablo with writing and production credits from Charlie Heat, and as such is denoted as the "Charlie Heat version".
 Lyrically, the song is a diss track aimed at footwear company Nike.

-Upon the release of "Facts", it received mixed-to-negative reviews from music critics, and its Charlie Heat-produced version specifically was seen as one of the album's worst songs.
+Upon the release of "Facts", it received mixed-to-negative reviews from music critics, and its Charlie Heat-produced version specifically was described as "one of the album's worst songs."
 Commercially, the original track charted at number 50 on the R&B/Hip-Hop Airplay chart in the United States, while the Charlie Heat version charted at number 151 on the UK singles chart and peaked at number 4 on the Bubbling Under Hot R&B/Hip-Hop Singles chart in the US.
 It was additionally certified gold by the Recording Industry Association of America (RIAA) for equivalent sales of 500,000 units in the United States.

 Background

-As soon as the song was released, there was speculation of whether or not it would end up on the track listing of West's upcoming album, but in the end, an alternative version did instead, titled "Facts" (Charlie Heat version).
+When the song was released, there was speculation of whether or not it would end up on the track listing of West's upcoming album.
+In the end, an alternative version did instead, titled "Facts" (Charlie Heat version).
 When Charlie Heat was asked about his name being on the album credits in an interview with Complex, he said it was "[a] dream manifested right in front of my face."
 On the kickoff show of West's Saint Pablo Tour in Indianapolis on August 25, 2016, West performed "Facts" (Charlie Heat version) live, but cut the performance of it short, avoiding the sympathetic mention of disgraced comedian Bill Cosby.